espressif/esp-idf/docs/en/api-reference/network/esp_eth.rst

   * IPv6 = 86DDH
   * ARP = 0806H

-Users implementing proprietary networks may choose to treat this field as a length field, while applications implementing protocols such as the Internet Protocol (IP) or Address Resolution Protocol (ARP), should program this field with the appropriate type defined by the protocol’s specification when transmitting packets.
+Users implementing proprietary networks may choose to treat this field as a length field, while applications implementing protocols such as the Internet Protocol (IP) or Address Resolution Protocol (ARP), should program this field with the appropriate type defined by the protocol's specification when transmitting packets.

 Payload
 ^^^^^^^

 The payload field is a variable length field, anywhere from 0 to 1500 bytes.
-Larger data packets will violate Ethernet standards and will be dropped by most Ethernet nodes.
+Larger data packets violates Ethernet standards and will be dropped by most Ethernet nodes.

 This field contains the client data, such as an IP datagram.